Mashon/Resources/README.md

 ###Objective - return a random item from an array

 1) Set the variable `my_name` equal to the string `your first name`.
 Use the split method, (learned in Strings), to convert your name into an array.
-Return a random number from the array.
+Find and use a method to return a random letter from the array.

 ###Objective - sort an array alphabetically